gmatesunny/watchcat/README.md

 ### Ussage

-* Adapt `libwatchcat/CMkakeLists.txt` to build `SHARED` or `STATIC` library as per your custom project need and then add `add_subdirectory(libwatchcat)` your root `CMkakeLists.txt` file
+* Adapt `libwatchcat/CMkakeLists.txt` to build `SHARED` or `STATIC` library as per your custom project need and then add `add_subdirectory(libwatchcat)` to your root `CMkakeLists.txt` file

 * It could be used as a header only library for C++11 without the need to create `SHARED` or `STATIC` library.
 You only need to include `libwatchcat/timer.hpp` and `libwatchcat/time.cpp` files in your custom project.

 You can see the sample use of this library in `example/main.cpp`.
-The client will register events as lambda functions and pass a variable as reference.
-This variable will be update by some other function and it will be observed by the registered event.
-The event will be invoked at regular intervals or only once based on the flag `isRepeated`.
+The client will register events as lambda functions or a function pointer and pass or catch a variable as reference.
+This variable shall be update by some other function or method.
+The registered event will be invoked at regular intervals or only once based on the flag `isRepeated`- to check the status of the passed or catched variable.
-The event can be deactivated/cancelled by the client if not needed or if there is no need to observ a function.
-In default setting, the event will be automatically deactivated/cancelled after it is invoked one time.
+The event can be deactivated/cancelled by the client if registered event need not to be invoked at regular interval or if there is no need to observe.
+In default setting, the event will be automatically deactivated/cancelled after it is invoked for the first time.

+The Python2 and Java APIs are generated using swig interface file and will be available inside swig directory once generated.

 Feel free to open any topic in `Discussion` section of github for this watchcat repository.